 Who is Mr G?

-The Hong Kong international airport, actually.
-My husband (then-boyfriend) and I were sitting in a restaurant, enjoying the end of our wonderful Europe holiday before the flight home.
-We decided to celebrate those last sweet moments of freedom by ordering a few drinks.
+The Hong Kong International Airport, actually.
+My partner and I were sitting in a bar, enjoying the end of our wonderful European holiday before the flight home.
+We decided to celebrate those last sweet moments of freedom by ordering a drink.

 We named him Mr G.

-He’s tall (for his size) with long legs.
+He’s tall (for his size) with short legs.
 He's canary yellow in colour, has pointy ears and a sweet face.

-We recently moved to Sydney and I was terrified Mr G wouldn't make the trip.
-I packed him a tiny box with other precious, delicate items.
-He made it in one piece and is loving his new home.
-We haven't cooked much together yet - we have been busy working on our New York City print for everyone.
-You will probably see a pic of him with the Harbour Bridge soon.
+In 2016 I moved to Sydney (hello beautiful Balmain!) and was terrified Mr G wouldn't make the trip.
+I packed him a tiny box, with other precious, delicate items.
+He made it in one piece and we loved our new home.
+I used to cart him down to the East Balmain ferry terminal and take photos of Mr G in front of the Harbour Bridge.